techservicesillinois/SecOps-Powershell-CISDSC/docs/static_corrections.md

 # Other info
 1) Entries in [static_corrections.csv](../static_corrections.csv) will always overwrite a match in the Excel documentation by 'ConvertTo-DSC'

+2) If your correction is related to documentation errors that should be corrected consider opening a ticket with CIS with the process outlined [here](cis_documentation.md#How-do-I-open-tickets-for-feedback?).

 # How do I test a correction?
 1) You will need to generate the resource again and verify the resulting 'RecommendationErrors.ps1'.
 Instructions for doing so are located in the [new resources](new_resources.md#How-do-I-create-new-ones?) documentation.